 Requests for reasonable accommodations for disabilities or limitations should be made prior to the date of this meeting.
-Please do so as early as possible so that proper arrangements can be made.
+Please contact the Lincoln County Clerk at 715-539-1019 as early as possible so that proper arrangements may be made.
 Requests are kept confidential.